TCC 23. The Classical Canon - TCC Roundtable

 He/Him

-Aaron D'Zurilla is the primary host and founder of the Theorist Composer Collaboration.
-Aaron holds a Bachelor's of Music in Music Theory from the University of Florida, and is a current Graduate Music Theory student at Florida State University.
+Aaron holds a Bachelor's of Music in Music Theory from the University of Florida and a Master's of Music in Music Theory from Florida State University.

 Contact: